BIKEVETS Veterans Cycling Organization, Altoona PA

 Doug Mosley is the founder and Executive Director of BIKEVETS.
-Doug is a veteran of the United States Marine Corps and currently works as the VFW State Service Officer at the VA Medical Center in Altoona.
-Doug has been mountain biking for years and knows the impact that a good, outdoor-based wellness program can have on our veterans.
+Doug is a veteran of the United States Marine Corps and Life Member of the Veterans of Foreign Wars.
+Doug has been mountain biking for more than twenty years and knows the impact that a good, outdoor-based wellness program can have on our veterans.
 Doug is also an active veterans' advocate in the region, having spoken at events for the Veterans of Foreign Wars and the American Legion.

 BIKEVETS Veteran Cycling Organization,